evennia/evennia/evennia/contrib/utils/git_integration/README.md

 * git checkout 'branch': Checkout a branch.
 * git pull: Pull the latest code from your current branch.

-* All of these commands are also available with 'evennia', to serve the same functionality related to your evennia directory.
+* All of these commands are also available with 'evennia', to serve the same functionality related to your Evennia directory.
 So:
-* git status evennia
+* git evennia status
-* git branch evennia
+* git evennia branch
-* git checkout evennia 'branch'
+* git evennia checkout 'branch'
-* git pull evennia: Pull the latest evennia code.
+* git evennia pull: Pull the latest Evennia code.

 ## Settings Used